 The board holds its regular meetings on the first Tuesday of each month.
 Commissioners welcome and encourage customers to come to meetings and share feedback.

-When you turn on your tap, you expect the water to be pure, healthy and tasty.
+Access to clean water is vital to our community.
 That is why we work hard to deliver water that meets or exceeds all state and federal health standards.

 Frank Lawson became our general manager in June 2016.
 As general manager, Frank directs an approximately 500-employee utility that serves about 200,000 people with electricity and water in the Eugene metropolitan area and the lower McKenzie River Valley.